What Is Momentum and Why Does It Lead Price?

 Momentum measures the rate of change of price over time.
 When momentum is rising, price is accelerating — not just moving up, but moving up faster.
 This distinction matters because momentum often peaks before price does, providing early signals of trend exhaustion or continuation.

-Traditional momentum indicators like RSI or standard MACD have served traders for decades, but they carry limitations.
+Traditional momentum indicators have served traders for decades, but they carry limitations.
 Fixed lookback periods make them too slow in fast-moving markets and too noisy in slow conditions.
-They also lack normalization, meaning a reading of "70" can mean very different things depending on the asset's volatility regime.
+They also lack normalization — a reading of "70" can mean very different things depending on the asset's volatility regime, making cross-instrument comparison meaningless.

 Squeeze Detection